ArkylTrulock/Analytics_VA/Python_Projects/Fashion_Retail_Sales_Data_Analysis/README.md

 *What are you measuring and how are you measuring it❓* You must also determine the metrics to measure performance.
 #
 **While there is no prescribed data analysis process, these are the typical steps to follow:**
-- **🗃️Collect** - Collecting the right data and just enough data for the project’s questions or problems that we want to research.
+- **🗃️ Collect** - Collecting the right data and just enough data for the project’s questions or problems that we want to research.
-- **🧼Clean** - Detecting and correcting missing or inaccurate records from a data set.
+- **🧼 Clean** - Detecting and correcting missing or inaccurate records from a data set.
 Data analysts typically spend about 70-80% of their time cleaning data.
-- **🧮Analyse** - Identifying issues and using analytics to determine the root causes of issues.
+- **🧮 Analyse** - Identifying issues and using analytics to determine the root causes of issues.
 Analysing trends, correlations, variations, and outliers to help us focus on answering the questions (and any questions or objections others might have).
 This is the step where data analysts spend about 20-30% of their time.
-- **🖼️Visualise** - Interpreting the results.
+- **📷 Visualise** - Interpreting the results.
 We think about, What did we learn from the results of our  analysis?
 Does the data answer our original questions?
 How?’
 This involves graphically showing our results in a way the team and leadership can easily and concisely understand them.
 #
 **The questions i wanted to answer through my python code were:**

-1. **🔬Descriptive Analytics - What is happening❓** This involves the manipulating of raw data from multiple sources to give a data analyst valuable insights into the past and a view of key metrics within a business.
+1. **🔬 Descriptive Analytics - What is happening❓** This involves the manipulating of raw data from multiple sources to give a data analyst valuable insights into the past and a view of key metrics within a business.
-2. **🩺Diagnostic Analytics - Why are trends and patterns happening❓** This takes the insights found from descriptive analytics and drills down to find the causes of specific problems.
+2. **🩺 Diagnostic Analytics - Why are trends and patterns happening❓** This takes the insights found from descriptive analytics and drills down to find the causes of specific problems.
-3. **🗠Predictive Analytics - What is likely to happen in the future❓** It is about forecasting.
+3. **🔮 Predictive Analytics - What is likely to happen in the future❓** It is about forecasting.
 This type of analytics uses historical data to make predictions about the future.
-4. **🫧What should happen❓** Combines the insight from all previous data analysis to determine a course of action to take to address a problem or make a decision.
+4. **💊 Prescriptive Analysis - What should happen❓** Combines the insight from all previous data analysis to determine a course of action to take to address a problem or make a decision.
 It uses advanced tools and technologies, like machine learning, business rules, and algorithms.
 This makes prescriptive analytics sophisticated to implement and manage.
 #
 # 🧰 Tech Stack
 - Python (`pandas`, `numpy`, `seaborn`, `scikit-learn`, `statsmodels`,`prophet`, `pmdarima`, `networkx`, `mlxtend`, `lifetimes`)